Georgia vs. Michigan Orange Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Over/Under Insights

-- Georgia and its opponents have gone over the current 44.5-point total in eight of 13 games (61.5%) this season.
+- Georgia has combined with its opponents to put up more than 44.5 points in eight of 13 games this season.

 - So far this season, 61.5% of Michigan's games (8/13) have had more combined points than Friday's total of 44.5.

-- The two teams combine to score 77.1 points per game, 32.6 more than the over/under in this contest.

-- These two squads combine to allow 25.6 points per game, 18.9 fewer than this contest's over/under.
+- These two squads combine to surrender 25.6 points per game, 18.9 fewer than this contest's over/under.

-- The Bulldogs and their opponents have scored an average of 51.2 points per game in 2021, 6.7 more than Friday's total.
+- Bulldogs games this season feature an average total of 51.2 points, a number 6.7 points higher than Friday's over/under.

-- The 44.5-point over/under for this game is 7.8 points below the 52.3 points per game average total in Wolverines games this season.

 Georgia Stats and Trends

-- Georgia has played 13 games, with eight wins against the spread.
+- Georgia has eight wins against the spread in 13 games this year.

 - So far this season, the Bulldogs have been installed as favorites by a 7.5-point margin or more 11 times and are 7-4 ATS in those matchups.

-- Georgia's games this year have gone over the total in six out of 13 opportunities (46.2%).
+- Georgia's games this year have gone over the point total six times in 13 opportunities (46.2%).

 - The Bulldogs have 16 giveaways this season, while the Wolverines have 16 takeaways .